-There are several important points to note with regard to the requirements of chapter 2252 of the Government Code.
+There are several important points to note with regard to the requirements of Chapter 2252 of the Government Code.
 First, a bidder's home state is determined by the location of its principal place of business.
 A contractor whose ultimate parent company or majority owner has its principal place of business in Texas would be considered a Texas bidder.
-Second, information on the relevant bidding laws of other states is compiled by the Texas Facilities Commission.
-In ascertaining the relevant bidding laws of a particular state for purposes of meeting the requirements of chapter 2252, a city must use the information provided by the Facilities Commission.
-Finally, chapter 2252 does not apply to a contract involving federal funds.
+Second, information on the relevant bidding laws of other states is compiled by the Texas Comptrollers Office.
+In ascertaining the relevant bidding laws of a particular state for purposes of meeting the requirements of Chapter 2252, a city must use the information provided by the Texas Comptrollers Office.
+Finally, Chapter 2252 does not apply to a contract involving federal funds.
+Finally, Chapter 2252 does not apply to a contract involving federal funds.